Mladen Furtula

-Mladen Furtula (Serbian Cyrillic: Mлaдeн Фуpтулa; born September 17, 1950) is a former Bosnian Serb football goalkeeper.
+Mladen Furtula (Serbian Cyrillic: Младен Фуртула; born September 17, 1950) is a Bosnian Serb former footballer who played as a goalkeeper.

 Club career

 Furtula started playing football at Sutjeska Foča.
 In 1969, he moved to Partizan Belgrade and he played for Dinamo Pančevo in the 1973–74 season.
 In the summer of 1974, he agreed to join Las Palmas, however his parents were opposed to their son's move to Spain, which at the time was under the dictatorship of Francisco Franco.
-He was eventyally transerred to Greek club Panserraikos and in the 1974–75 season, he participated in all Championship matches and stood out with his performance, attracting the interest of major teams, such as Panathinaikos, AEK Athens and PAOK.
-He chose to continue his career at the Double Head of the North and under the guidance of Gyula Lóránt in his first season with the team, he won the Greek Championship which was the first in the club's history.
+He was eventually transerred to Greek club Panserraikos and in the 1974–75 season, he participated in all Championship matches and stood out with his performance, attracting the interest of major teams, such as Panathinaikos, AEK Athens and PAOK.
+He chose to continue his career at the Double-headed eagle of the North and under the guidance of Gyula Lóránt in his first season with the team, he won the Greek Championship which was the first in the club's history.
 He played for PAOK until the summer of 1984, when he retired from active football at the age of 34.
 He made a total of 277 appearances in all competitions (216 in the league, 42 in the Cup and 19 in European competitions) with PAOK and his 137 "clean sheets" is an all-time club record.